 MPH-GEN students are permitted to take a Leave of Absence (LOA) during their time in the program.
-A Leave of Absence is when a student has a medical, family, or financial emergency or who wish to take time away from the school due to childbirth or family care.
-There is an application process that must be completed prior to the start of the semester.
+A Leave of Absence is when a student has a medical, family, or financial emergency or who wish to take a semester or more away from school for personal reasons.

 Steps to Petition to Obtain a Leave of Absence

-2) Obtain the signatures of the Program Manager and Field of Study Leader (Bonnie Blanchfield).
+2) Obtain the signatures of the Program Manager (Megan Kerin) and Field of Study Leader (Bonnie Blanchfield).